Batching - large data sets

 From a speed perspective, it is much faster to call an endpoint once with 100 records of data that to call an endpoint 100 times with one unit of data.

-All of these situations require batching in order to optimise for available memory and for speed.
+These situations require batching in order to optimise for memory, speed and API methods.

 Blocks that support batching